Bookmark this page:

 3. All calls to Obba will perform correctly, but the cell shows #NAME (because the function is not recognized as being associated with the Obba for Excel Add-In).

-Open the "Replace..." dialog (Ctrl-H) and enter the following values: Note: Replacing "=" with "=" does not change anything in the sheet, but formulas will be reinterpreted.
+4. Open the "Replace..." dialog (Ctrl-H) and enter the following values: Note: Replacing "=" with "=" does not change anything in the sheet, but formulas will be reinterpreted.
 As a result, the Obba function calls will be associated with the "Obba for Excel" add-in.
+Ensure that this is applied to the whole workbook.

 5. Save the file in xls format.